 Applicants who have not completed four full years of studies at the secondary-school level or university level in a country where English is a primary language or where English is the primary language of instruction must demonstrate their language proficiency in English.
-Accepted tests include Test of English as a Foreign Language, International English Language Testing System, and York English Language Test.
-A minimum of 6.5 International English Language Testing System score or 90-91 Test of English as a Foreign Language Internet-based English Test score is considered satisfactory.
-More detailed scores can be found at http://futurestudents.yorku.ca/requirements/language tests#exemptions
+Accepted tests include Test of English as a Foreign Language, International English Language Testing System, and York English Language Testing System score or 90-91 Test of English as a Foreign Language Internet-based English Test score is considered satisfactory.
+More detailed scores can be found at http://futurestudents.yorku.ca/requirements/language tests#exemptions.

-MASc Degree by Thesis
+DEGREE REQUIREMENTS MASc Degree by Thesis